leticiafossato/ironhack-projects/Week 2 - Shark Attacks/README.md

 <img align="center" src="https://github.com/leticiafossato/ironhack-projects/blob/master/Week%202%20-%20Shark%20Attacks/Image%20Graphs/Results_Quantity_Fatal.png?raw=true"></br>
 > This result shows that: the quantity of shark attacks fatal is very low, so, fatal shark attacks rarely happen.</br>
 </br>
 Also, this database have informations since 1543(aproximated) to 2018.
 So, this is the quantity register for more than 475 years. <b>We have less than 3 fatal cases per year at the WORLD.
-Obs: This information is not precise because I don't focus on analysing the 'Year' column.</b></br>
+Obs: This information is not precise because I don't focus on analyse the 'Year' column.</b></br>
 </br>
 To make a experience, I sum the Unknown rate to Fatal rate:</br>
 <img align="center" src="https://github.com/leticiafossato/ironhack-projects/blob/master/Week%202%20-%20Shark%20Attacks/Image%20Graphs/Results_Quantity_Without_Unknown.png?raw=true">